wearvr/pimax-vr-unity-sdk-instructions/README.md

 A Pimax device:

-* These guides assume the developer is working with a Pimax 5k device.
-Other versions may have specific requirements, but should be similar to develop for unless noted otherwise.
+* These guides assume the developer is working with a Pimax 8k device.
+Other headsets may have specific requirements, but should be similar to develop for unless noted otherwise.

 A Pimax SDK compatible with your device and Unity version:
 > TODO: Update the website to include the latest SDK